kmurph73/kmurph73.github.com/_posts/2016-02-03-slos-design.markdown

   }
 </style>

 American post WW2 architecture and city design has little to compliment.
-Perhaps the only thing you can is the gridded design.
+One of the few things you can is the gridded design.
 For example, compare Dublin, Ireland's and
 Austin, Texas's street layout:

 <img class='city' src='/images/dublin.png' />